chipsalliance/verible/verilog/tools/formatter/README.md

 `verible-verilog-format` is the SystemVerilog formatter tool.
 You can can get a full set of avilable flags using the `--helpfull` flag.

+For automatic formatting suggestions on github pull requests, there is a [easy to integrate github action available][github-format-action].

 ## Usage

 ```